 Whatever that is.

 Well, I knew sports are what I was meant for, in some capacity.
-So I started thinking about how I wanted to get back onto the sporting scene, and writing became a way to add something of relevance to my resume.
+So I started thinking about how I wanted to get back to the sporting scene, and writing became a way to add something of relevance to my resume.

 I don’t consider myself a “professional” writer by any means, but I like to think I have some idea of what I’m doing.